manglaneso/manglaneso/README.md

 ### Hi there 👋

-- 💼 I’m currently working at [@DevoInc](https://github.com/DevoInc) as a backend Software Engineer building highly concurrent core microservices.
-Using mostly Kotlin and a little bit of Java and Scala.
+- 💼 Backend Software Engineer using mostly Kotlin and a little bit of Java and Scala.

 - Checkout [all my links at my website](https://manglaneso.me/links/)